 You should always try to come to class-even if you have not had a chance to download or print the slides.
-During lectures, your task is to think about and question the materials, not be a 'medieval scribe'.

-While I appreciate many students want to reinforce the lecture material by taking many handwritten or typewritten notes, you do not need to attend every class in order to 100% on 10% of your final grade in terms of attendance and participation.
+During lectures, your task is to think about and question the materials, not be a medieval scribe.
+While I appreciate many students want to reinforce the lecture material by taking many handwritten or typewritten notes, you do not need to attend every class in order to earn 100% on 10% of your final grade in terms of attendance and participation.

-Does Professor Simpson bell curve the exam scores so my final mark is lower than I earned?
+Will Professor Simpson bell curve the exam scores or the final marks so my final marks are lower than what I actually earned?